rwanderc/blog/content/about.markdown

 As an **engineering lead** since 2020, my work is completely different but still chasing the same outcome of transforming code into impact, however through leading teams. \
 My main work is to help engineers succeed delivering reults and growing.
 That's a much harder goal, but honestly nobody ever told me it would be easier.

-**Coffee lover on pause?**
+# Coffee lover on pause?
 Yeah, I'm coffee lover, black pls. \
 Spent some time trying to make home made espressos, but I wouldn't say I was very successfull on that. :grimacing: \
 Nevertheless I'm on a coffee pause for some time.

-**What's WanderCosta.com about?**
+# What's WanderCosta.com about?
-This is a personal blog, written, editted and maintained by me.
-I share my own opinions and thoughts.
+This is a personal blog, written, editted and maintained by me. \
+I share my own opinions and thoughts. \
-I write about any topics, sometimes sharing tips and thoughts; maybe memes, non-sense, pictures of cats or dogs might also be expected.
+And I write about any topics, sometimes sharing tips and thoughts; maybe memes, non-sense, pictures of cats or dogs might also be expected.